haltersweb/Mac-Tensorflow-ObjectDetection-LabelImg-installation/forPC.md

 python -m pip install --use-feature=2020-resolver .
 ```

-8. Confirm installation was successful
+8. Confirm installation was successful (ignore CUDA and GPU warnings if you are not leveraging your GPU)
 ```
 python object_detection/builders/model_builder_tf2_test.py
 ```